CodeOfVictor/MyPrivacy/README.md

 # MyPrivacy

-This project is under development, please wait to final release!
-The code may not be complete or may contain errors.
+⚠️This project is under development, please wait to final release!⚠️ ⚠️The code may not be complete or may contain errors.⚠️

 ## Description